 About Advocacy Day

-Advocacy experience is not necessary to attend.
-We will provide you with the tools, resources, and training to make your voice heard.
-Anyone who is passionate about telling their story and making a difference for pancreatic cancer patients is encouraged to attend this event!
+Experience with talking to members of Congress is not required to attend Advocacy Day.
+We will provide you with the tools, resources and training to make your voice heard.
+Anyone who is passionate about telling their story and making a difference for pancreatic cancer patients is encouraged to attend the annual event!

 — Michael W., survivor

-We will turn Capitol Hill purple and rally for pancreatic cancer research through meetings with your members of Congress.
+You will turn Capitol Hill purple with hundreds of fellow advocates and rally for pancreatic cancer research through meetings with your members of Congress.
 You will not be alone.
-We will arrange group meetings for you to sit down with your elected officials and/or their staff, and we will provide you with all of the resources you need to be successful.
-Expect to attend meetings on Capitol Hill until at least 5 p.m. on Tuesday, June 19.
+We will arrange group meetings for you to sit down with your elected officials and/or their staff, and we will provide you with all the resources you need to be successful.
+Expect to attend meetings on Capitol Hill until at least 5 p.m. on Tuesday, June 25.